voltagead/flaming-ironman/git/README.md

 - `git branch | grep -v "master" | xargs git branch -D` - Deletes all but Master branch

 - `git config --global alias.conflicts "diff --name-only --diff-filter=U"`, then run `git conflicts` -  Create a Git alias to list all merge conflicts.

+- `alias pear='cmd "/c /xampp/php/pear.bat"'` - On Windows the `pear` command doesn't work with git bash.
+Add this to .bashrc or .bash_profile to get `pear` command to work.